Shimbhu77/Shimbhu77/README.md

 ###   Java Backend Developer
 A passionate focused, and enthusiastic Java Full-stack web developer.
 An effective team player and excited to implement his skills with meaningful real-life problem-solving products.
 Looking forward to boosting skills and gaining experience in a growth-oriented organization.

-I am excited how software are making are life so easy.I am also enjoy learning new technologies and skills.
+I am excited how software are making our life easy.I am also enjoy learning new technologies and skills which help me to build real life problem solving projects.

 # Skills and Framework